 Traditionally finding a mortgage company that provided a no equity refinance loan at a competitive interest rate was difficult.
 If you have little to no equity in your home, you still may be able to refinance your home, even if you have damaged credit.
 This can help you to get a lower payment on your home and get back on your financial feet.
-Before signing documents it is very important that you learn exactly how to refinance a mortgage with no equity.
+Before signing documents it is very important that you learn exactly how to qualify for mortgage refinance with no equity.

 In some cases, you might even be able to refinance if you are not currently working.
 We recommend that you explore the options below to refinance if you have little to no equity.
 Not all banks, brokers or lenders offer a 100% mortgage, so it is crucial that you discuss your goals with a company that specializes in high LTV refinancing.
 Talk to the lending pros about your options to best refinance a mortgage with no equity or a high LTV.